Includes easy to follow step by step instructions for making gravy. Start with pan drippings from any meat and make deliciously simple homemade gravy.

 The foundation of gravy: pan drippings

 Do you know what pan drippings are?
 The little bits of seasoned goodness left behind when roasting or pan frying meat is what we call pan drippings.
-In these photos we had cooked country fried steak and what you see is what remains after almost all of the oil has been drained off.
+In these photos we had cooked our favorite country fried steak recipe and what you see is what remains after almost all of the oil has been drained off.

 You could also make your gravy from a beef roast that has been cooked on the stovetop (pot roast) or in a roasting pan in the oven.
 Baked or fried chicken leaves behind the flavorful beginnings of gravy too.